 "My my, got a little crush have we?"
 I taunted him, waving a crumpled clipping before his petrified eyes.
 Sweat ran in fine rivulets from his forehead.
 "Well, Red's running around this place is you'd like her to call on you."

 "No, please no!" begged the shrink.
 I kicked him over and struck him with my cane.

 "What's wrong?
 Is she too much for you to handle?
 She's definitely out of your league," I leaned in close to him, twisting my head in the way I had seen the Scarecrow do it.

 "Don't!
 Don't bring her here!" sobbed Kellerman.

 "I bet you despised her as much as you wanted her.
-I bet you thought you could control her, behind your little glass walls and feeble red lights.
+I bet you thought you could control her, with your little glass walls and feeble red lights.
 Well, if she came down here for a visit, I think you'd get everything you deserved," I sneered.

-The Scarecrow continued in his torture, right up until the moment Kellerman passed out.
+The Scarecrow continued his torture, right up until the moment Kellerman passed out.
 I turned my head to look out of the office window and noticed a familiar symbol roaming across the murky, night time clouds.